m0wer/joinmarket-v2/README.md

 **Note**: The directory_server uses a `requirements.in` file to properly handle the local jmcore dependency with `-e ../jmcore`.
 The pinned `requirements.txt` files are used in Docker builds for reproducible deployments.

-## Running Tests with Docker Compose
+## Running Tests

-To run the end-to-end tests against a running docker compose stack:
+To run all unit and end-to-end tests with coverage:

 1. Start the services:
    ```bash